-To detect a RR > 2.0 at 80% power a minimum of 115 PAXLOVID-exposed pregnancies are required for SA, 223 for SGA and preterm birth, and 1,935 for stillbirth, the rarest of the outcomes (Table 1).
-A minimum of 823 PAXLOVID-exposed pregnancies are required for the primary outcome of MCM (Table 2).
+To detect a RR > 2.0 at 80% power a minimum of 127 PAXLOVID-exposed pregnancies are required for SA, 251 for SGA and preterm birth, and 2,212 for stillbirth, the rarest of the outcomes (Table 1).
+A minimum of 938 PAXLOVID-exposed pregnancies during the first trimester are required for the primary outcome of MCM (Table 2).

-Fewer PAXLOVID-exposed pregnancies are required to detect an RR of > 2.5 at 80% power: 56 for SA, 110 for SGA and preterm birth, 966 for stillbirth, and 410 for MCM.
+Fewer PAXLOVID-exposed pregnancies are required to detect an RR of > 2.5 at 80% power: 63 for SA, 127 for SGA and preterm birth, and 1,142 for stillbirth.
+For MCM, the minimum number of pregnancies with PAXLOVID exposure during the first trimester is 482.
 These estimates are based on 1:2 matching; however, the analyses for this study will utilize IPTW for confounding adjustment.
 Sample size calculations are based on 1:2 matching as a conservative estimate due to the retention of all eligible pregnancies in IPTW.
 Power for the analysis of induced termination will be similar to that for SA.
-The majority of pregnancies end in livebirth; therefore power is expected to be adequate for this outcome.
+The majority of pregnancies end in livebirth; therefore, power is expected to be adequate for this outcome.